-Some of the foods I’ve eaten after races are a chicken berry salad with hard-boiled eggs or salmon with asparagus over quinoa or race.
-There are a variety of good recipes out there of meals that are great for runners and don’t take too long to prepare.
+Some of the foods I’ve eaten after races are a chicken berry salad with hard-boiled eggs or salmon with asparagus over quinoa or rice.
+There are a variety of good recipes out there of meals that are great for runners that don’t take too long to prepare.

 How Do I Avoid the Runner’s Trots?

-You’ll also want to limit caffeine and dairy products.
+You’ll also want to limit caffeine (check your energy gels!) and dairy products.
 The reason why you’ll want to skip the cheese and yogurt before a run is that dairy products contain protein, and that is what many experts believe can contribute to the runner’s trots.

 Hopefully, this article has given you a better understanding of how eating and running will work best for you.
 If you’re still not sure when to eat in relation to your run, answer these questions.

-First, are you going for a short run?
-If the answer is yes, you probably have enough energy stores to do a short run, even if it’s a hard workout.
+First, are you going for a short run, even if it’s a hard workour?
+If the answer is yes, you probably have enough energy stores to run without eating.
 This is definitely true for afternoon/evening runs, but you might need a little bit of fuel for morning runs.

 Finally, how soon do I eat after my run?
 You’ll want to eat within thirty minutes of finishing your run (and no more than two hours) in order to fuel your body back up again.
 Make sure to eat both carbs and protein, as this will help in recovery and enhance performance for your next run!

 In the end, try different scenarios and see what works best for you.
 Keep track of what you’ve eaten before particular workouts (you can even put this on your Garmin watch) and see when you feel the best during a run, whether it’s before eating or after.